Department of Astrophysical Sciences

 The undergraduate program in the department provides an excellent preparation for graduate study in astrophysics, with concentrators frequently accepted at the top graduate schools in the country.

-Additional Courses: See Course Offerings, especially for courses currently offered on a one-time-only basis, such as AST 201 Mapping the Universe (every other fall) and AST 205 Planets in the Universe (every fall).
+Additional Courses: See Course Offerings, especially for courses offered on a one-time-only basis.

 AST 203 The Universe Spring QR

 This specially designed course targets the frontier of modern astrophysics.
 Subjects include the planets of our solar system; the birth, life, and death of stars; the search for extrasolar planets and extraterrestrial life; the zoo of galaxies from dwarfs to giants, from starbursts to quasars; dark matter and the large-scale structure of the universe; Einstein's special and general theory of relativity, black holes, neutron stars, and big bang cosmology.
 This course is designed for the non-science major and has no prerequisites past high school algebra and geometry.
 High school physics would be useful.
 A. Spitkovsky, C. Chyba

 AST 204 Topics in Modern Astronomy Spring STN

 The birth and evolution of the stars; supernovae, neutron stars, and black holes; the formation, structure, and evolution of galaxies; cosmology, dark matter, dark energy, and the evolution of the universe from the Big Bang to today.
 Prerequisites: PHY 103 or 105 and MAT 103 or 104 or equivalent.
 Intended for students in the sciences. , E. Ostriker Staff

 AST 205 Planets in the Universe Fall STN